microsoft/pp-mcp/docs/our-team/index.md

 # Our Team

-Say hello to the team behind these Microsoft Copilot Studio & MCP labs!
+Say hello to the team behind these Power Platform MCP labs!

 <VPTeamMembers size="small" :members />